Motlow State Community College

 Username and passwords are the same as your Motlow Student Email.
 If you have never logged into your email, you must first go to the Student Email link from our homepage and login to your email.

-I called the Helpdesk and they refused to tell me my PIN?
+I called the Helpdesk and they refused to tell me my Motlow ID number and PIN?

 Due to the Family Educational Rights and Privacy Act (FERPA), Motlow has to be very careful in giving out student information over the phone.
 In MyMotlow, you can click on the (I forgot MY Pin) tab, answer your personal question and then reset your PIN.
 You can also appear in person at the Technical Help Desk or at the Admissions Office on the Moore County Campus or the main office at your location, show proof of identification, and then someone will reset your PIN.